GSA/digitalgov.gov/content/events/2020/05/2020-05-13-average-american-reader-needs-you-write.md

 - **Level 3**: Navigating multiple pages to find a form, etc.

 ### 4. Reading Components
 “Focuses on elements of reading that are comparable across the range of languages in the participating countries: reading vocabulary, sentence comprehension, and basic passage comprehension.”
-Find out more about reading components: https://nces.ed.gov/surveys/piaac/reading-components.asp
-    * PIAAC Reading Components Domain Page &#8211; <https://nces.ed.gov/surveys/piaac/problem-solving.asp>
+[PIAAC Reading Components Domain Page](https://nces.ed.gov/surveys/piaac/reading-components.asp).

 ## How the United States ranks